 In a grand ceremony on November 11, 2016, McNeese State University’s Pride of McNeese Marching Band received a prestigious invitation on Friday to the 2018 London New Year’s Day Parade and Festival.
 Former Lord Mayor of the City of Westminster and Senior Parade Patron Catherine Longworth and executive director of the parade Robert Bone traveled to the McNeese campus in person to present the official invitation to an audience of members that gathered at Tritico Theatre for the ceremony.
 Accepting the prestigious invitation on behalf of the Pride of McNeese Marching was President Philip Williams, Dr. Jay Jacobs, director of bands, and student band officers.

 Participation in the 32nd London New Year’s Day Parade and Festival is by invitation only.
 A music program must be nominated to the selection committee by a previous participant or one of the Regional Directors of Music for consideration to receive an invitation.
 Then each fall, the Lord Mayoralty decides upon a select number of groups that it wishes to visit in the United States to extend an invitation to the parade.
-This year 16 American bands have been invited and only two are university marching bands.
+This year 16 American bands have been invited and only two are university marching bands with one of them being McNeese State University.
 This historic parade route includes Piccadilly Circus, Regent Street, Trafalgar Square and Whitehall with a final arena adjacent to the Palace of Westminster, Big Ben and Westminster Abbey.
 Over 650,000 spectators will line the parade route and over 350 million people will view the TV broadcast worldwide, according to Bone.

 “This will be a tremendous educational opportunity for our students to travel abroad and a great honor to represent McNeese State University, the city of Lake Charles, the state of Louisiana and the United States on an international level,” said Jacobs.
 “Through a fundraising campaign, we will be attempting to assist the students in easing their individual financial commitment as much as possible,” explained Jacobs.
 “Our goal is to raise at least $160,000, which would reduce each student’s expenses by $1,000.
 Every donation, no matter how small, is greatly appreciated."